public-transport/hafas-client/docs/radar.md

 	results: 256, // maximum number of vehicles
 	duration: 30, // compute frames for the next n seconds
 	frames: 3, // nr of frames to compute
-	polylines: false // return a track shape for each vehicle?
+	polylines: false, // return a track shape for each vehicle?
+	language: 'en' // language to get results in
 }
 ```